 Emergency Food Kits (EFK)*

 *AFAC is currently at capacity for Emergency Food Kits.
-Please consider holding a grocery store or neighborhood food drive this holiday season.
-Check this website to see when more EFKs are needed.
+Please consider holding a grocery store or neighborhood food drive.
+Check back here to see when more EFKs are needed.

 Emergency Food Kits (EFK) are given to clients with immediate needs by Arlington County social workers.
 Each EFK will supply one day’s worth of food for two people.
 Groups will purchase the food and package the kits in their own meeting space.
 AFAC will provide you with specific bags to make Emergency Food Kits.
-Click here for instructions and please be sure to register your EFK drive online or contact Lily Duran at email@example.com.
+Use the EFK instructions and please be sure to register your EFK drive online or contact firstname.lastname@example.org.